Allergic Rhinitis and Hay Fever

 Allergic rhinitis is the name given to a collection of symptoms that occur predominantly in the nose and eyes.
 These symptoms are caused by airborne particles of dust, dander, or plant pollen in people who are allergic to these substances.
 When these symptoms are caused by pollen, the allergic rhinitis is commonly called hay fever.

 Allergies are caused by an overly sensitive immune response.
 The immune system normally protects the body against harmful substances such as bacteria and viruses.
 Allergy symptoms occur when the immune system reacts to substances (allergens) that are generally harmless and in most people do not cause an immune response.

-When a person with allergies breathes in an allergen such as pollen or dust, antibodies are produced.
-When the antibodies are stimulated by pollen and dust, histamine and other chemicals are released.
-This causes itching, swelling, and mucus production.
-Symptoms vary from person to person.
-Very sensitive individuals can experience hives or other rashes.
+When a person with allergies breathes in an allergen such as pollen or dust, antibodies -- a type of protein -- are produced.
+When the antibodies are stimulated by pollen and dust, histamine and other chemicals are released in the body and can cause:

-- Trees (deciduous and evergreen)
+- Trees (deciduous and evergreen) - birch, cedar and oak

 - Itching nose, mouth, eyes, throat, skin, or any other area

-- Runny nose
+- Runny or stuffy nose